John Zandig: Professional wrestling career

-Corson began training as a wrestler in 1994 and adopted the ring name John Zandig in 1999.
+Corson began training as a wrestler in 1994 and adopted the ring name John Zandig in 1999, his surname deriving from Misfits' front man and fellow New Jersey native, Glenn Danzig.
 Shortly after debuting, Zandig opened a professional wrestling school, in New Jersey in order to hone his skills.
 The school eventually evolved into a professional wrestling promotion, Combat Zone Wrestling, and relocated to Philadelphia in late 2001.
 From its early stages, CZW was oriented towards hardcore wrestling; Zandig himself has been involved in many ultraviolent matches since the company's inception, involving such objects as thumbtacks, fluorescent light tubes, barbed wire, and a weed wacker.
 On one occasion, he was hung from meat hooks.

 Zandig wrestled in Japan as the leader of CZW to compete for Big Japan Pro Wrestling.
 In the early 2000s, Zandig appeared in a Japanese television commercial alongside the Japanese actress Ai Kato for a soft drink product named C1000 (by Takeda Food.Co), where he was knocked out by Ai's lariat.
 At Cage of Death 8, Zandig lost to Nick Gage in a four-way Cage of Death match that included Lobo and LuFisto.
 Due to a prematch stipulation, Zandig was forced to retire as a result of losing.
 On March 10, 2007, Zandig teamed with Toby Klein to face and defeat D. J. Hyde and Mitch Ryder in a no rope barbed wire match.
 Zandig was filling in for Necro Butcher, who couldn't make it to the show.
 After the match, Zandig stated that his return was for one night only.

 Zandig once again came out of retirement at Tournament of Death 6 to face the Necro Butcher in a no-rope barbwired match when Necro Butchers original opponent, Mitch Ryder, could not make the show due to travel issues.
 He came out of retirement for the third time at Cage of Death X, defeating Danny Havoc, Brain Damage, Drake Younger, Sami Callihan and Devon Moore in the 10,000 dollar Cage of Death match.
-That same night he inducted himself into the New Alhambra Hardcore Hall of Fame simply because he could book himself to do that.
+That same night he was inducted into the New Alhambra Hardcore Hall of Fame.